sushiroll4093/clone/FAQ.md

 * Chat Tool
 * Attendance Tool (Roll Call)

-### How to I get professional services and support?
+### How do I get professional services and support?

 You will need to buy a commercial license.
 See [our website](http://www.instructure.com/) for more information on pricing.